JeremyTallant/sales_dashboard/README.md

 ![image](images/Dashboard2.png)
 ## Communicate Insights
 Now for the must important step in the whole process, Communicating the insights to stakeholders.
+First let's see what questions can be answered from the dashboard.